ecmwf/ecflow/docs/ug/glossary.rst

    ECF_NO_SCRIPT
-      This is a user variable, that can be added to a :term:`node` (introduced with ecFlow release 4.3.0).
+      This is a user :term:`variable`, that can be added to a :term:`node` (introduced with ecFlow release 4.3.0).
 It is used to inform the ecflow_server that there is **no SCRIPT** associated with a task.
-However unlike ECF_DUMMY_TASK, the task can still be submitted provided the ECF_JOB_CMD is set up.
+However unlike ECF_DUMMY_TASK, the task can still be submitted provided the :term:`ECF_JOB_CMD` is set up.

       This is suitable for very **lightweight** tasks that want to minimize latency.
-The output can still be seen, if it is redirected  to ECF_JOBOUT.
+The output can still be seen, if it is redirected  to :term:`ECF_JOBOUT`.
 Care must be taken to ensure the path  to ecflow_client is accessible.

       .. code-block:: shell
          :caption: ECF_NO_SCRIPT examples